Dangereye/portfolio-v2/README.md

 A summary of my knowledge, current services offered, preferences and intentions.
 Also, providing a convenient way to view my latest work live and take a peek behind the scenes - while allowing further expansion and development of my skills and experience.

+## Design

+My goal was to combine modern, responsive design, elegant aesthetics, smooth transitions and ease of use to provide adequate information to technical and non-technical people quickly.

 ## Features

 - Single page application